 - 1. A Reminder List of all eligible motion pictures shall be made available along with a nominations ballot to all members of the Designers Branch, who shall vote in the order of their preference for not more than five motion pictures. - 2.
 The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Production Design award. - 3.
 Prior to the mailing of nominations ballots, a meeting of the Designers Branch shall be held to rule on the eligibility of all productions for Awards consideration.
 Eligibility for this award shall be limited to the production designer and set decorator primarily responsible for the design of the production and the execution of that concept.
-When the environment of a film is substantially composed of animation and digital artistry, the designer most responsible for that achievement also may be considered. - 4.
+When the environment of a film is substantially composed of animation and digital artistry, the designer most responsible for that achievement also may be considered.
+In the case of fully animated feature films, the production designer alone shall be considered for that film. - 4.
 The Designers Branch shall have the discretion to give more weight to design than to execution.
 Any submission requesting award eligibility for more than one production designer, more than one set decorator, or a digital artist, exhibiting extraordinary circumstances, must be accompanied by a letter of justification submitted by the producer and the production designer to the Academy no later than 5 p.m.
-PT on Wednesday, December 2, 2015.
+PT on Friday, December 1, 2017.
 These circumstances will be reviewed at a special meeting of the Designers Branch; however, in no case will more than one additional award be considered.
-An art director may be considered eligible for the Production Design award only when a production designer is absent from the credits, or when a digital artist is associated with the execution of the design. - 5.
-Except as indicated above, recognition in the form of the Academy statuette shall be given for the production design and for the set decoration of the motion picture receiving the Production Design award. - 6.
+An art director may be considered eligible for the Production Design award only when a production designer is absent from the credits.

+- 5. Except as indicated above, recognition in the form of the Academy statuette shall be given for the production design and for the set decoration of the motion picture receiving the Production Design award. - 6.
 Final voting for the Production Design award shall be restricted to active and life Academy members.